putuyoga/react-native-bambuser-player/README.md

 1. Add `react-native-bambuser-player` to your React Native project.
     `$ npm install react-native-bambuser-player --save`
-2. Download iOS & Android SDKs from https://dashboard.irisplatform.io/developer
+2. Download iOS & Android SDKs from https://dashboard.bambuser.com/developer
-3. Android only: Head over to https://irisplatform.io/docs/playback/android-player/ and follow the sections _Add the Iris SDK for Android_ and _Add required Android app permissions_ for the Android project within your React Native project.
+3. Android only: Head over to https://bambuser.com/docs/playback/android-player/ and follow the sections _Add the Bambuser SDK for Android_ and _Add required Android app permissions_ for the Android project within your React Native project.
     **Important note:** when adding the libbambuser subproject, make sure you name it: **libbambuser**, the React Native component will look for this subproject when building your React Native app.
-4. iOS only: Go to https://irisplatform.io/docs/playback/ios-player/ and follow the sections _Add dependencies_ and _Add the playback SDK_ for the iOS project within your React Native project.
+4. iOS only: Go to https://bambuser.com/docs/playback/ios-player/ and follow the sections _Add dependencies_ and _Add the playback SDK_ for the iOS project within your React Native project.

 ### To automatically link this React Native module to your Xcode/Android projects run the following command: